 Audiogram of familiar sounds

 You already know some sounds are loud and some soft.
 A loud bus can sound soft in the distance.
 It becomes louder as it gets closer.
 It is the same sound near or far; only the intensity has changed.
-The loudness of a sound (intensity) is measured in decibels (dbs).
+The loudness or intensity of a sound is measured in decibels (dbs).
 Below, the horizontal lines of the audiogram represent the loudness of sounds (decibel intensity).

 Putting it all together, your audiogram may look like this if you have good hearing:

 Everything above the blue and red lines (the hearing threshold) is what you don’t hear in each ear.
 Everything below the lines is what you hear.
 The audiogram above represents good hearing because the hearing threshold falls at or above 10dbs in all the pitches tested.

 Misunderstanding speech is what sends many of us to the doctor when we first begin losing our hearing.
 As you can see, some sounds like ‘th’ and ‘s’ fall in the high pitch ranges, while other sounds like ‘m’ and u’ fall in the low pitch areas.

 Many people have significant hearing loss in some pitches while their hearing remains good in other pitches.
 Depending on your hearing loss, you may have difficulties hearing high pitched sounds or low pitched sounds.
 The speech sounds you hear well may drown out the speech sounds you don’t hear.
 This is why, when we lose our hearing, we may feel like we hear a lot of sound, but there is no clarity.
 We only hear some sounds.
 Also, the ability to hear sometimes and not other times may lead others to think we have “selective hearing.”
 We actually can hear better sometimes, depending on what is said.

 Your exposure to language and when you lost your hearing matters